zorowangtt/phdthesis/source/10_chapter2_methods.md

 ### _NPT_ sampling and _NVE_ MD simulations

-Next, for HP36 system, we continued 5 independent _NPT_ MD simulations for 56 ns, including 50-ns run with a time step, $\Delta t$, of 2 fs with SHAKE constraints imposed on the bonds involving hydrogen atoms, 1-ns run with a time step of 0.5 fs with SHAKE constraints switched off only for the protein part.
+Next, for the HP36 system, we continued 5 independent _NPT_ MD simulations for 56 ns, including a 50-ns run with a time step, $\Delta t$, of 2 fs with SHAKE constraints imposed on the bonds involving hydrogen atoms, 1-ns run with a time step of 0.5 fs with SHAKE constraints switched off only for the protein part.
 We, then, continued another 5-ns run with the same condition for conformational sampling.
 During the last 5-ns trajectories of the five independent _NPT_ MD simulations, we saved snapshots with atomic coordinates and velocities every 500 ps.
 We thus obtained 50 different initial conditions, each of which was used for the subsequent constant volume, constant energy (_NVE_) MD simulation for 1 ns with a time step of 0.5 fs.
 During these _NVE_ MD simulations, we saved atomic velocities every 0.5 fs, while atomic coordinates were saved every 1 fs.

 For *Bj*FixL systems, 20 independent _NPT_ MD simulations were performed for 55 ns at conditions of T = 300 K and P = 0.978 atm, to conduct the conformational samplings.
 From the last 5-ns trajectory of each _NPT_ simulation, 10 snapshots with their atomic coordinates and velocity information were saved every 0.5 ns.
-The atomic coordinates and velocities of _NVE_ MD simulations were saved every 10 fs for the further calculations of energy flow and energy conductivity of native contacts.
+The atomic coordinates and velocities of _NVE_ MD simulations were saved every 10 fs for further calculations of energy flow and energy conductivity of native contacts.

-## Definition and classification of non-covalent contacts {#sec:definitions}
+## Definition and classification of nonbonded contacts {#sec:definitions}
 ### Definition

 To describe the intramolecular interaction networks in proteins, the protein contact networks (PCNs) [@dipaola2013;@dipaola2015;@dipaola2022] have been introduced, aiming to unravel the relationship between protein structure and function.
 In PCNs, two residues whose alpha-carbon atoms (CA) are within 4-8 Å of each other are considered to have contacts and interactions.
-In this study, we defined non-covalent contacts based on a geometric criterion where residue pairs with a nearest atom distance of 7 Å or less were considered to have a significant role in heat and energy transport, as the thermal transport becomes negligible for pairs separated farther than this threshold.
+In this study, we defined nonbonded contacts based on a geometric criterion where residue pairs with the nearest atom distance of 7 Å or less were considered to have a significant role in heat and energy transport, as the thermal transport becomes negligible for pairs separated farther than this threshold.
 A total of 269 residue pairs in HP36 were screened using the _pickup-respairs_ module of CURP 1.3.

 ### Classification

-The non-covalent contacts among residues are categorized into five types based on the geometric structure of HP36 and MD simulation trajectories: hydrogen bond contacts, $\pi$ stacking contacts between aromatic side chains, electrostatic contacts for both residues that are charged or polar, and hydrophobic contacts for either of them being hydrophobic residue.
+The nonbonded contacts among residues are categorized into five types based on the geometric structure of HP36 and MD simulation trajectories: hydrogen bond contacts, $\pi$ stacking contacts between aromatic side chains, electrostatic contacts for both residues that are charged or polar, and hydrophobic contacts for either of them being hydrophobic residue.
 Hydrogen bond contacts are identified from MD simulation trajectories by the _cpptraj_ module of AmberTools 19, with a geometric criterion, i.e., the distance between atom $i$ and atom $j$ from a pair of shorter than 3.0 Å and the angle $i$-H...$j$ or $j$-H...$i$ within 145-180$^\circ$.
 Here, $i(j)\in$ residue A (B), and $i(j)$ is either O or N atom in protein.
-On the other hand, $\pi$ stacking contacts are identified using RING3.0 server based on the NMR structure of HP36.
+On the other hand, $\pi$ stacking contacts are identified using the RING3.0 server ([https://ring.biocomputingup.it](https://ring.biocomputingup.it)) based on the NMR structure of HP36.

 ## Hydrogen bond occurrence probability
 The hydrogen bonds are found to facilitate the thermal transport in helices-constructed material.[@mino2014;@he2021]